Select your Open Day

 - Benefit from excellent educational and professional training facilities, exceptionally supportive staff and a thriving student community

-This three year, level 7 programme enables you to qualify as a counselling and psychotherapy practitioner at Diploma level in the first two years and then progress to the final research year to complete the MA and become an active research practitioner, contributing to the field.
+This three year, level 7 programme enables you to qualify as a Counselling and Psychotherapy Practitioner at Diploma level in the first two years and then progress to the final research year to complete the MA and become an active Research Practitioner, contributing to the field.